User Guide

 This guide is designed for users with and without technical experience and is to be followed narratively from top to bottom.
 However, if you are an experienced user, feel free to skip the Example context.
 If you are looking for a specific command, you can view the table of commands here.

-• :information_source: - are important specific information to note
+- are important specific information to note - are important specific information to note

-• :exclamation: - are some warnings about certain actions
+- are some warnings about certain actions - are some warnings about certain actions

 This guide is split into 6 sections: